-I just recently was able to add a new motorcycle to my garage, a Honda CTX700 DCT ABS, which I will use to commute to work year-round.
-For the layman, I will quickly point out the trailing acronyms that make this bike exceptional: DCT means Dual-Clutch Transmission, a Honda way of saying this bike has an automatic transmission (no clutch means no bursitis caused by stop-and-stop traffic); and most of you are familiar with ABS, Anti-Lock Brake System.
-The engine is the same as that in a Honda Fit, and it has all the clean-running and low-emission tech as any Honda auto.
+Recently I was able to add a new motorcycle to my garage, a Honda CTX700 DCT ABS, which I will use to commute to work year-round.
+For the layman, I will quickly point out the trailing acronyms that make this bike exceptional: DCT means Dual-Clutch Transmission, a Honda-designed automatic transmission (no clutch or manual shifting means no bursitis caused by stop-and-stop traffic); and most of you are familiar with ABS, Anti-Lock Brake System.
+The engine uses the same modern components as the Honda Fit, and it has all the clean-running and low-emission tech as any Honda auto.
 It’s got a great low cruiser stance, making it very stable in commuter traffic, and it’s not loud or rough.
 As opposed to Honda’s CTX1300, which looks like Toothless the (How to Train Your) Dragon, the full-fairing 700 looks more like Beetle from Kubo and the Two Strings… but I’ve already dubbed it Serenity.
 No highway in the ‘Verse…

 I’ve ridden motorcycles to work before, when public transportation hasn’t been very convenient for me, three bikes before this one; as well, riding the motorcycle has advantages over driving a car to work that are very attractive to me—it has better visibility than my car (both notice-ability by other drivers and my ability to see my surroundings), it is more maneuverable in traffic due to its smaller size, greater acceleration and smaller turning radius, I can park it anywhere generally for free, and it is allowed on both HOV and HOT lanes, both of which figure into my commute.
 Oh, and it gets better mileage than my hybrid Prius.
 Mic drop.